 All I did was delete things the reader already knew, with the exception of rearranging the last sentence.
 Now, I was pretty ruthless.
 Notice, I took out all mention of the book and the library.
 That’s because they’re worried about the librarian and they’re scanning the shelves, so “book” and “library” are implied.
 I also got rid of all the emotional but cliched heart/eye/blood stuff that writers tend to lean on too heavily.

-Have your own version of this revision?
+How do you revise a novel?
 Post it below.
 More memos from the office of repetitive redundancy office coming soon.